msteffan/fundamentals/05_a_fleeting_glimpse/01_guide_movies.md

 This may take a moment to finish, but when it does, we will be good to go!

-Now, we're going to make use of some nifty Rails tools to quickly set up this project to be able to handle movies.
+Now, we're going to make use of some nifty Rails tools to quickly set up this project to be able to handle records of movies.
 Run the following commands in your terminal one after the other to achieve this.

 ```